Programie/KeyboardMapper/README.md

 * Input text: Send any text to the currently active window (uses the clipboard and sends Ctrl+V to the currently active window)
 * Input key sequence: Send any sequence of key combinations to the currently active window (e.g. "Control_L+N Control_L+W" would send Ctrl+N and Ctrl+W)
 * Lock keys: Toggle locking of all other actions (only respond to shortcuts with the "Lock keys" action)

+## Known issues

+### Application theme is different from other applications

+When installing PySide2 using pip, it's possible that the application does not use the native desktop theme.
+In that case, simply install PySide2 using your package manager.

+In case of Debian based Linux distributions (e.g. Ubuntu, Mint, etc.) install PySide2 using `sudo apt-get install python3-pyside2`.

+After that you should remove PySide2 which has been installed by pip using `pip3 uninstall PySide2`.